 NetFlow Collector Manager collects network flow data from network devices.
-However, you can install additional NetFlow Collector Managers rather than using the NetFlow Collector Manager on the Sentinel server to free up system resources to other important functions such as event storage and searches.
+You should install additional NetFlow Collector Managers rather than using the NetFlow Collector Manager on the Sentinel server, to free up system resources to important functions such as event storage and searches.